egloffmark/sql2csv/README.md

 ### Can I specify another delimiter?
 No this feature has not been foreseen, comma is currently hardcoded

-### Can I sue that to dump large tables with over 100'000 entries or even more?
+### Can I use that to dump large tables with over 100'000 entries or even more?
 Yes you can!
 I programmed it exactyl for such a purpose.
 The tool is using streams and iterates through the resultset and does not store them in the memory.
 So memory consumption is quite small.

 ### Can I mix command line and property file? what is the order?